fetchai/agents-aea/docs/skill-guide.md

         )
 ```

 We create a handler which is registered for the `oef_search` protocol.
-Whenever it receives a search result, we log the number of agents returned in the search - the agents matching the search query - and update the counter of received searches.
+Whenever it receives a search result, we log the number of agents returned by the search - the agents matching the search query - and update the counter of received searches.

 We also implement a trivial check on the difference between the amount of search requests sent and responses received.